Moira, County Down: Arrival of the Rawdon family

 Moira Castle, County Down in 1799 by Gabriel Beranger.

-In 1631 Major George Rawdon, a wealthy man from the village of Rawdon in Yorkshire, settled in Moira.
-During the Irish Rebellion of 1641 he and 200 English soldiers helped defeat the army of Sir Phelim O'Neill and re-secure Moira and its environs for the Crown.
-In 1651 an officer by the name of Major de Burgh purchased a small estate and built a brick house in Moira.
+In 1631, Major George Rawdon, a wealthy man from the village of Rawdon, Yorkshire, settled in Moira.
+During the Irish Rebellion of 1641, Rawdon led 200 English troops to victory over an Irish army under Sir Phelim O'Neill, re-securing Moira and its environs for the Crown.
+In 1651 a Major de Burgh purchased a small estate and built a brick house in Moira.
 This house, the forerunner of Moira Castle, was subsequently purchased by Rawdon.
-Following his actions in putting down rebellion Rawdon subsequently purchased vast amounts of land in the area (most probably financed by confiscations from the dead or subjugated Catholic rebels), and was said to have developed it greatly.
+Following the defeat of the rebellion, Rawdon subsequently purchased vast amounts of land in the area (most probably financed by confiscations from rebels), and was said to have developed it greatly.
 In 1665 he was created a baronet by Charles II.
 At some point in his life he became a Member of Parliament.
 He was nicknamed the 'Great Highwayman' for his development of roads infrastructure in and around Moira.
-Sir George Rawdon was succeeded in his title by his son Sir Arthur Rawdon.
+Rawdon was succeeded in his title by his son Arthur.

 Later Rawdon Baronets

-Sir Arthur (who would also become an Irish MP) became a General in the armies of King William III during the Jacobite War in Ireland.
+Sir Arthur (who would also become an Irish MP) became a General in the armies of King William III during the Williamite War in Ireland.
 He was quickly besieged in Derry, but managed to escape.
 After the war, with the Protestant Ascendancy of which he was a part yet again restored, Sir Arthur (who had presumably profited greatly from the war) returned to Moira.
 Having inherited the brick manor house his father had purchased he decided to expand it greatly, and it became one of the largest residences in the whole island, to be called Moira Castle.
 The castle, which in fact was a mansion, was also accompanied by vast gardens.
 These gardens became world-famous.
 In 1690 Sir Arthur utilised his friendship with fellow Down-born botanist Sir Hans Sloane, and acquired from him the seeds of 400 exotic plants, and instructions in how to grow them.
 To fit his ends Sir Arthur also constructed in Moira the first hothouse in Europe.

 The subsequent baronets maintained the gardens (though the hothouse did not survive) for generations.
 In 1723 Sir John Rawdon, 3rd Baronet helped fund the construction of the Anglican Moira Parish Church, dedicated to St. John.